 9) Travis Kelce

-Kelce’s impact goes beyond the stats sheet as well, but his stat sheet is filled to the brim.
-Kelce (pronounced Kels, as many just learned) is one of the best targets in all of football, regardless of position.
-He’s been a model of consistency for the past seven seasons, with the last five all netting him over 1,000 receiving yards.
+Travis Kelce’s impact goes beyond the stat sheet as well, but his is filled to the brim.
+Kelce (pronounced “Kels,” as many learned this offseason) is one of the best weapons in all of football, regardless of position.
+He’s been a model of consistency for the past seven seasons, netting 1,000 receiving yards in each of the last five.
 His year-to-year efficiency remains about even, which is a testament to his talent and situation.

 8) Dave Casper

-Casper is in the mold of a more traditional tight end.
+Dave Casper is in the mold of a more traditional tight end.
 At 250 pounds, he was one of the bigger playmakers in the game.
-He had long arms and massive hands and an uncanny ability to not care about contact coming to the catch point.
+He had long arms, massive hands, and an uncanny ability to not care about contact coming to the catch point.
 His stature and athleticism allowed him to punish tacklers and be a plus blocker.

 His four-year stretch from 1976-1979 was incredible.
 He dominated the position, being voted onto four straight All-Pros.
 His overall game was highlighted by the pride he took as a blocker.